iomesh/docs/docs/zbs-csi-driver-deployment.md

 # Default values for zbs-csi-driver.
 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.
+# If set resouce's name will be release-name-<nameOverride>
 nameOverride: ""
+# If set resouce's name will be <fullnameOverride>
 fullnameOverride: ""

 rbac:
+  # Create ClusterRole
   create: true

 serviceAccount: